What Is a DBA?

 Corporation and LLC DBA Registration

-For example, if your corporation's legal name is "Desert Tacos, Inc.," and you want to go by "Desert Tacos" or "Tacos of the Desert, Inc." you must first register a DBA.
-If your business is a sole proprietorship or a partnership, you would also have to register these names (unless your name happens to be "Desert," in which case you can use "Desert Tacos" without registration).
+For example, if your corporation's legal name is "Desert Tacos, Inc.," and you want to go by "Desert Tacos" or "Tacos of the Desert, Inc.," you must first register a DBA.

 How to Register a DBA

 The process for registering a DBA depends on your state, county, and city.
 In most states, you must file paperwork with the secretary of state and pay a filing fee.
-The registration might last indefinitely, or it might expire after a specified period (such as five years), after which you must file paperwork to renew it.
+The registration might last indefinitely or expire after a specified period (such as five years), after which you must file paperwork to renew it.

 If you use a name other than the legal name for your business and fail to register the DBA, you might face legal and financial consequences.
-In some states, it is a misdemeanor to operate a business under an unregistered name.
-The state might impose fines or stop your business from continuing to operate under the assumed name until you register, or both.
+In some states, it's a misdemeanor to operate a business under an unregistered name.
+The state might impose fines or stop your business from continuing to operate under the assumed name until you register it.

 Get Professional Help